paulkugener/page_turner/README.md

 I used an ESP32 and wrote a short script in which a keyboard is emulated.
 (I use a library for this- TY!)
 There are two buttons; one to scroll up and one to scroll down.
-I use a small electrical case to hold the board.
-The board is powered by a small power bank.
+I use a small electrical case to hold the board. (see pictures) The board is powered by a small power bank.